 The Saudi Arabian government routinely blocks the websites of censorship circumvention tool providers, such as the Tor browser and many major VPN providers.

 That’s why I strongly recommend that you decide on a VPN provider and download the provider’s apps on your devices before traveling to Saudi Arabia.

 How to Maximize Your Privacy in Saudi Arabia

 Once you’re inside Saudi Arabia, do the following whenever you connect to the internet:

-- Start up your VPN app and make sure you have all of the protective measures enabled.
+- Fire up your VPN app and make sure you have all of the protective measures enabled.

 - If OpenVPN is an option, use it.